benboecker/UIImageView-Placekitten/README.md

 ## Usage
 There are three methods in the category.

 	+ (instancetype)placeholderImageViewWithFrame:(CGRect)frame;

-Instantiates a new UIImageView object with the specified frame and that loads a placeholder image via the setPlaceholderImage method.
+Instantiates a new UIImageView object with the given frame and loads a placeholder image using the *setPlaceholderImage* method.

 	- (void)setPlaceholderImage;

+Loads a placeholder image from [placekitten.com](www.placekitten.com) fitting to the bounds of the image view.
+Download takes place on a background queue using Grand Central Dispatch.

 	- (void)setPlaceholderImageWithCompletionBlock:(void (^)())completion;

+Loads a placeholder image from [placekitten.com](www.placekitten.com) fitting to the bounds of the image view.
+Download takes place on a background queue using Grand Central Dispatch and a completion block is invoked when the download has finished and the image was set.